microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-05 - Advanced AI recommendations/Feature 1 - Get Generative AI recommendation/User Story 2 - Cache recommendations in DB.md

 This code updates the `/recommend/<int:id>` route to check if the task has saved recommendations in the database.
 If the recommendations are found, they are loaded from the database and displayed.
 If the recommendations are not found, the AI recommendations are generated and saved to the database.

 #### 2. Delete the `todos.db` file
-Before we can test this change, we will need to delete the `todos.db` file in your directory.
-This is because we have added a column to the database and to keep things simple we will just start fresh versus trying to update the database schema.
-This approach works fine when you are in development, but if this was a production system you would want to update the database schema and migrate the data.
-When you do this any items saved in the database will be lost.
+Before we can test this change, we will need to delete the `todos.db` file in your directory which will cause all the data in the database to be lost.
+This is needed because the database schema has changed due to the new column being added to the database table and SQL cannot just add a column without some additional work to migrate data.
+This approach works fine when you are in development, but if this was a production system you would want to update the database schema and migrate the data when introducing changes.

 > [!WARNING]
 > If you do not delete the `todos.db` file you will get an error when you run the app.
 The error will be something like `sqlalchemy.exc.OperationalError: (sqlite3.OperationalError) no such column: todos.recommendations_json`.
 This error is because the database schema does not match the model.